1D10T1C-STUD10S/into-the-light/docs/trailers.md

-# More to Explore's trailers!
+# Into the Light trailers!

 ---